 When I’m discussing with my friends and family about preparedness, the number one question I always hear is: what disaster should I prepare for?

-The answer is never simple and I tell them to first make a list with what disasters are most likely to occur in their area and start preparing for the disaster that is most probable to occur and work their way down on the list.
-There are many factors that have an influence on the level of preparedness for each family, but the most important one is the budget.
-The reality is that you have to prepare for as many disasters as you possibly can without affecting your quality of life, social exposure and monthly budget.
+The answer is never simple and I tell them to first make a list with what disasters are most likely to occur in their area.
+Afterwards they should start preparing for the disaster that is most probable to occur and work their way down on the list.
+There are many factors that have an influence on the level of preparedness for each family.
+However, the most important one is the budget.
+The reality is that you have to prepare for as many disasters as you possibly can.
+You should do so without affecting your quality of life, social exposure and monthly budget.
 Although it may prove hard to do it, the best part is that many preparedness actions will be useful for different types of emergencies.

-Before taking the decision to bug-in, there are some common sense questions that have to be acknowledged and they will provide the definitive answer to the question: to bug-in or to bug out?
+Before taking the decision to bug-in, there are some common sense questions that have to be acknowledged.
+They will provide the definitive answer to the question: to bug-in or to bug out?

 You should ask yourself this before you decide to bug-in or bug out:

 What is the number one threat for me and my family and how likely it is to occur?

 What will happen with my house if it does take place?
 Will it affect the integrity of my house?

 How long is the crisis going to last?
 Do I have all the supplies I need to survive that long?